-Keeping warm air in and cold air out is the first step to a warm, cosy home, and can be a quick and affordable way to cut your energy bills.
+Keeping warm air in and cold air out is a first simple step to a cosy home – and draught proofing can be a quick and affordable way to cut your energy bills.

 The amount you'll save on your bills means that your draught proofing is likely to pay for itself in a few years.